Unlike other types of trusts, living trusts are active while the grantor is — you guessed it — alive.

 The Big Picture

-Regardless of where you are in your legacy planning process, a CERTIFIED FINANCIAL PLANNER™ from the Charleston-based Morris Financial Concepts team is ready to formulate a plan for your assets so that you are confident that you have created the best possible future for your family and possessions.
+Regardless of where you are in your legacy planning process, a CERTIFIED FINANCIAL PLANNER™ from the Charleston-based Morris Financial Concepts team is ready to formulate a plan for your wealth management so that you are confident that you have created the best possible future for your family and possessions.

 The opinions expressed herein are those of Morris Financial Concepts, Inc. (“MFC”) and are subject to change without notice.
 MFC relies on information from various sources believed to be reliable, including third parties, but cannot guarantee the accuracy and completeness of any third-party information.
 The information contained herein is for educational purposes only and is not intended to provide, and should not be relied upon for, accounting, legal or tax advice or investment recommendations.
 The recipient should take their own independent legal, tax and financial advice.
 MFC is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about MFC including our investment strategies, fees, and objectives can be found in our ADV Part 2, which is available upon request.
 Certified Financial PlannersTM (CFP®) are licensed by the CFP® Board to use the CFP® mark.
 CFP® certification requirements include: Bachelor’s degree from an accredited college or university, completion of the financial planning education requirements set by the CFP® Board (www.cfp.net), successful completion of the CFP® Certification Exam, comprised of two three-hour sessions, experience requirement: 6,000 hours of professional experience related to the financial planning process, or 4,000 hours of Apprenticeship experience that meets additional requirements, successfully pass the Candidate Fitness Standards and background check, agree annually to be bound by CFP® Board’s Standards of Professional Conduct, and complete 30 hours of continuing education every two years, including two hours on the Code of Ethics and Standards of Professional Conduct.
 MFC-21-12.